 How to assemble a wreath charcuterie board

-Note: Although this recipe is specifically for a wreath shaped board, you can really build this into any shape you'd like.
-Assemble it straight onto a clean table or use wooden chopping boards or platters.
-If you'd like to stick to a Christmas theme, you can also shape your board into a Christmas tree!
+Note: Although this recipe creates a wreath shape, you can construct the charcuterie board into any form you'd like.
+Assemble it directly onto a clean table or use wooden chopping boards/platters.

 For this festive Christmas wreath you will need:

-- A large accessible surface or board that will be big enough to build your wreath on.
+- A large accessible surface (like a table) or large wooden cutting board that will be big enough to build your wreath on.

 - A large dinner plate.

-- 4-5 large handfuls of rosemary or thyme (this will depend on how large you would like your wreath to be)
+- 4-5 large handfuls of fresh rosemary or thyme (this will depend on how large you would like your wreath to be).

 - A pair of scissors.